evkx/evkx.github.io/content/models/bmw/i7/i7_eDrive50/_index.md

 ---
 title: BMW i7 eDrive50
 linktitle: "i7 eDrive50"
 description: "BMW i7 eDrive50 is an all-electric luxury sedan with a WLTP range of up to 611 km (380 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true